urgent-challenge/urgent2026/_pages/track1.md

 - The blind test set contains **360 simulated samples** and **480 real-world samples** collected from public sources.

-- It includes **four previously unseen** languages beyond those used in the training data.
+- It includes **five previously unseen** languages beyond those used in the training data.

 > ⚠️ Note: The [blind test ranking](#ranking) follows a **two-stage evaluation**.
 The top-6 systems from `stage 1` (objective metrics) will advance to `stage 2` for subjective testing.
 POLQA scores are **not computed in real time** and are therefore excluded from regular leaderboard updates.
 However, POLQA **will be incorporated** into the final `stage 1` ranking for the top-6 systems.
 As a result, the **final leaderboard** (should be published separately after the evaluation) may differ from the real-time leaderboard shown during submission.